ihsn/SDCTheory/_build/html/_sources/anon_methods.rst.txt

 	Both files have been anonymized by using data swapping, top coding, perturbation and reducing detail by recoding. [#foot57]_

-.. [#foot34]
-   We also show code examples in *R,* which are drawn from findings we gathered by applying these methods to a large collection of datasets.

 .. [#foot35]
    Here the *sdcMicro* object “sdcIntial“ contains a dataset with 2,500 individuals and 103 variables.
 We selected five quasi-identifiers: